AzureKn1ght/philosopher/README.md

 This is my Tradingview Algo that I made.

 This is the version that I am willing to share publicly.

-Future updates will only be private.
+Future updates will only be made on the private version.